Health Professions Advising is additional guidance for students interested in pursuing health care careers following graduation.

 - veterinary science

-Advising and planning for these professional programs is provided by faculty members in the Behavioral and Natural Science Division and the Health Sciences Division.
+Advising and planning for these professional programs is provided by faculty members in the School of Behavioral and Natural Science and the School of Health Sciences.

 The Advantages of Health Professions Advising